 Summer Short Series

-No matter what factors are out in the world we can always make, share, and connect using the digital space.
-The Summer Short Series features 30 to 60-second dance shorts on NB social media accounts every summer to promote artmaking and artist connection via the digital space.
+No matter what factors are out in the world artists can always make, share, and connect using the digital space.
+The NBFF: Summer Short Series features dance shorts 3 minute or less on NB social media accounts for a limited time every summer to promote artmaking and artist connection via the digital space.
+This program is the free virtual counterpart to the kNOwBOX dance Film Festival.

 NBSS